hungryzzz/Loop/README.md

 # Loop

 ### Introduction
+* It is a app that realize the Loop Station by software.
-* Simple Adroid app can recode, loop the records, upload and download audio from the local server.
+* Players can recode, loop the records, upload and download audio from the local server.
 * Project of Fudan University Mobile Internet course.
 * There is a demo above.
 * More details see the report.